 My doctor sounds pretty convincing.
 Maybe it is all in my head.
 What should I do?

-We get conditioned to always follow the doctor’s instructions.
+We’re conditioned to follow the doctor’s instructions.
 Sometimes, we never question their diagnosis (or lack thereof).
 Please get a second opinion from another provider.
 And maybe even a third.
 Nothing is more important than your health!

 And if you were a patient who still needed treatment but were abandoned, you may have a case.
 Learn about patient abandonment here.